RawMal/backend_project/README.md

 - Currently, only one game can be running at a time.
 This could be

-- To make the game more interactive, our nexte extension would have been to provide the player the option to "block" aswell as "attack"
+- To make the game more interactive, our nexte extension would have been to provide the player the option to "block" as well as "attack"